Studies have shown that stress can be contagious. So, how do we stop the secondhand stress before it spirals and we feel overwhelmed?

 What is secondhand stress and anxiety?

 We’re able to pick up secondhand stress by seeing others’ facial expressions, hearing their voice frequency, and even picking up on specific scents or touches.
-What’s more, we’re more likely to experience secondhand stress from someone we know, rather than a stranger – meaning our colleague’s stress levels, and how they react to and express those feelings of stress, can have a serious impact on us.
+What’s more, we’re more likely to experience secondhand stress from someone we know, rather than a stranger – meaning our colleagues' or loved ones' stress levels, and how they react to and express those feelings of stress, can have a serious impact on us.

 How do you know if someone is stressing you out?

 There are a number of different signs and symptoms of stress that we can keep an eye out for.
 These can include emotional symptoms (feeling frustrated, quick to anger, anxious, overwhelmed, teary, or avoiding others or social situations) or physical symptoms (trouble sleeping, feeling dizzy, excessive sweating, chest pains or palpitations, digestive problems, or seeking comfort from food, drugs or alcohol).
-But there are also signs you can keep an eye out for, that can indicate that being around someone else may be causing you secondhand stress.
+But there are also signs to watch out for that can indicate being around someone else may be causing you secondhand stress, including:

 - Stress eating or drinking when they are around (e.g. eating more when you’re around someone, as a way to self-soothe or cope with how you are feeling).